 Enviva requires all suppliers to sign a Master Wood Supply Agreement.
 Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
 Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.
-The Agreement requires the use of forestry BMP's that are the best tool available to ensure forest management activities do not adversely impact forest health and vitality.
+The Master Wood Purchase

 Enviva uses its proprietary Track & Trace for all primary wood purchases.
 Specifically, Enviva maintains a robust tracking and monitoring program to ensure that all our suppliers deliver wood that is sourced according to our expectations.
 The information Enviva collects for every tract its suppliers harvest includes; data on the forest type, age, GPS coordinates, acreage, and the percent of volume from that tract being sold to Enviva.
 Before agreeing to accept material from a certain tract, Enviva's Procurement Foresters must obtain this tract-level data and enter it into our database, which generates a unique tract ID.
 Then, upon delivery to the mill, each load is linked to that tract's ID number.
 As a result, Enviva knows the tract-level attributes for all the primary wood entering the mill.
-Enviva randomly conducts field audits to ensure suppliers manage the health of forest tracts.
+Enviva randomly conducts field audits and verifies feedstocks are not from illegal mining or encroachment activities.
 During annual certification audits an independent certifying body confirms Enviva's internal findings as part of its third-party audit assessment.
-And Enviva's HCV Tract Approval Process ensures forest management activities do not harm sensitive ecosystems, habitats or threaten biodiversity in its sourcing practices.
-Each tract is assessed using a set of criteria that include the tract location within known bottomland forest settings.
-Every tract is evaluated for forest health concerns, wildlife considerations, location within the landscape, conservation value and other criteria.
-Enviva will only purchase wood from a tract if the assessment determines harvesting is the best outcome for the forest.